 I know it’s not the most glamorous blog post ever written, but carpet & paint selection are such key decisions for a space!
-Today I’m taking you back a couple of steps in this whole basement project to share our carpet and wall color sources [and the sconces at the end too!]!
+Today I’m taking you back a couple of steps in this whole basement project to share our basement paint color and carpet sources [and the sconces at the end too!]!

 I shared our Basement Bar progress last week and will have the tile sourcing for that space soon!
 I decided I will do a full basement reveal, with the exception of the bathroom, that will probably be separate….it is a completely separate space, after all.
 The rest of the basement functions as 3 spaces in one: family room, bar & play space, so it was important to choose a flooring and wall color we wanted to be carried throughout and would serve as a backdrop for the furniture & décor in each of the spaces.